jquast/wcwidth/docs/intro.rst

 You may find that support *varies* for complex unicode sequences or codepoints.
-This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering"), but the specification does not fully describe varying unicode versions, feature levels, or details of specific language support.
-This library does *not* support any alternate "legacy width" measurement.
+This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering"), but it is not detailed enough to describe accurately describe the width behavior recorded and corrected by this project and `jquast/ucs-detect`_.
+This library does support legacy alternate "legacy width" measurement for those corrected by override tables described below, term_program_.

+See Also:

+- `Grapheme Clusters and Terminal Emulators`_
+- `terminal-unicode-core.tex`_
-See `Grapheme Clusters and Terminal Emulators`_ and `terminal-unicode-core.tex`_, and `State of Terminal Emulators in 2025`_ for more details on Mode 2027 and unicode-aware terminals.
+- `State of Terminal Emulators in 2025`_

 The `jquast/ucs-detect`_ utility is used to gather and publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
+It is also used to provide automatically generated correction tables.

 ========
 Overview